in

 Flush lights also stay cleaner longer than semi-flush or pendant lights because there is no surface upon which dust can accumulate.

-Semi-flush
+Semi-flush Lights

 A semi-flush light fixture directs its light in two directions, down to the room and towards the ceiling as well.
 This feature will make your ceiling seem higher and can make a small room feel bigger.

-Indirect Ceiling Light Fixture
+Indirect Light Fixture

-Walk in closet with indirect light in tray ceiling wood veneer island An indirect ceiling light fixture differs from other kinds of ceiling lights because it is not intended to light the room below it.
-Instead, the light is hidden and the purpose of the fixture is to reflect light from the ceiling.
+An indirect ceiling light fixture differs from other kinds of ceiling lights because it is not intended to light the room below it.
+Instead, the light is hidden, and the purpose of the fixture is to reflect light from the ceiling.

-This allows for illumination without the glare of a bulb or single intense source of light.
+This allows for illumination without the glare of a bulb or a single intense source of light.
 Often seen in large rooms with low ceilings, one common design is a sheet of frosted glass over fluorescent bulbs.

 Ceiling Strip Lights

-Bedroom ceiling strip lights wraparound windows with water views Strips of LED lights are inexpensive and easily sourced through online retailers.
+Strips of LED lights are inexpensive and easily sourced through online retailers.
 They are also easy to install and often come with a sticky backing.
 They are incredibly lightweight and power efficient.

 However, the strips themselves are not aesthetically pleasing.
 When installed behind crown molding, their attractive glow is reflected onto the ceiling, creating the illusion of more space by drawing the eye upward.

 Colored or color changing LED strips can be used to create an atmosphere that matches the purpose of the room or your intended activity.
-Strip LED lights are not intended to be used as a primary light source, but rather as an accent or enhancement.

-Indirect LED Lighting
+Indirect LED Lights for Ceilings

 If you have a small room and you want it to look bigger, this is a good type of light fixture to use.
 The ceiling will reflect the light of the LED strips making it look like the ceiling is higher.

-Drop Ceiling Lights
+Drop Ceiling Panel Lights

 The space between the dropped ceiling and the true ceiling encompasses the guts of the building, such as ductwork and electrical cables.